Nurse Anesthesia Program

 |Nurse Anesthesia|Healthcare Science

-Assistant Professor and Clinical Director of DNAP Program
+Assistant Program Director and Interim Clinical Director

-School of Nurse Anesthesia
+School of Healthcare Professions

 316-942-4291 ext.
 2347